 Introduction: Masked crabs (Nautilocorystes ocellata) have unusually large antennae, which are not quite as long as the body.
 These crabs dig backwards into sheltered sandbanks with only the long antennae on view.
-As the antennae is lined with hairs that interlock, a tube can be formed from which water is drawn down.
+As the antennae are lined with hairs that interlock, a tube can be formed down which water is drawn.
 The tips of the legs are depressed and other features include a carapace which is longer than it is wide and 4 marginal teeth.